-In order to distinguish expenditures from federal sources, the Division of the Budget, with the assistance of the Department of Administration, requires that new federal monies be identified in their own separate funds.
-They can no longer be blended with state sources within a single fund.
+To distinguish expenditures paid from federal sources, the Division of the Budget, with the assistance of the Department of Administration, requires that new federal monies be identified in separate funds, generally segregated into fund by the federal program number assigned by the Catalog of Federal Domestic Assistance, also known as the CFDA number.
+As a general policy established by the Department of Administration, federal funds cannot be blended with state sources within a single fund.
 New federal funds will continue to be added, as necessary, to preserve the integrity of reporting expenditures from federal sources.
-A separate federal fund must be established for each federal grant, identified by a separate CFDA value.
 Agencies must identify new funds to be added in their budget narrative, so that the Division of the Budget analyst can place them in the appropriation bill.